cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 *The corresponding draw io file is available [here](/database/tnm_er_diagram.drawio)*

 Apart from following standard notation of DBS, there are these important additions to make a proper presentation of a temporal spatial ER diagram, as well as some clarifications.
-- The text in the bottom of each entity describes what type of geometric information it contains as defined by postgis
+- The text in the bottom of each entity describes what type of geometric information it contains as defined by postgis.(Multiline,Point...)
+- G denotes Geometric data, T denotes Temporaldata.
-- The extra square behind road, intersection and segment shows that these are temporal, and that their datapoint change over time.
+- The extra square behind road, intersection and segment shows that these are temporal (T), and that their datapoint change over time.
 - Dotted lines show from which data or relation, a derived attribute can be derived.
 - The notes in the bottom of the diagram describe the entities corresponding multi-attribute on either segment or intersection.
 - Some of the notes in the bottom are empty.
 This is due to the fact that there is data of that kind available on [vejman.dk](http://www.vejman.dk/), but it hasn't yet been needed for extraction.